Pasta with Mussels in Garlic White Wine Sauce (30 Minutes)

 Instructions

-- Toss to coat, then cover and simmer for 3–5 minutes over low heat.
-Finish with grated parmesan and chopped parsley.
+- Add the drained pasta directly to the pan.
+Toss to coat, cover, and simmer over low heat for 3 to 5 minutes.
+Finish with freshly grated parmesan and chopped parsley.12 ounces pasta

 Notes